nurpax/slimgui/docs/apiref.md

 #### Functions
 <div class="raw-html-insert" data-apirefs="begin">
-When the `closable` argument is set to `True`, the created window will display a close button.
-The second bool of the return value will be `False` if the close button was pressed.
-The intended usage is as follows:
+Passing a `BoolRef` for the `open` argument shows a window-closing widget in the upper-right corner of the window, which clicking will set the boolean to false when clicked.

 ```
-win_open = True  # open/closed state
+win_open = BoolRef(True)  # window initially open

-visible, tab_open = imgui.begin(..., closable=win_open)
-if visible:
+if imgui.begin("Some Window", open=win_open):
     # render window contents here..
 imgui.end()
 ```